-Administrative training for evaluators was conducted by a Danielson Group trainer in August of 2016.
-The two-day training included an in-depth study of the Danielson tool and how to use to improve outcomes for students.
+Administrative training for evaluators was conducted by a Danielson Group trainer in 2017 and over winter break 2017-2018.
+The intensive one-day classroom and home book/film study training included an in-depth study of the Danielson tool and how to use the educator evaluation process to improve outcomes for students.